Skip links and keyboard navigation

 • water bodies not connected to rivers or flowing water such as billabongs and rock pools.

-• areas that may be covered by water but are not wetlands according to the definition
+• areas covered by water but do not meet the biotic or soil criteria of the definition

-• floodplains that are intermittently covered by flowing water but do not meet the hydrophytes and soil criteria
+• floodplains that are intermittently covered by flowing water but do not meet the biotic soil criteria

 • riparian zone above the saturation level.